Slamy/Wiki_MiSTer/Core-porting-notes.md

 You need to make some changes:
 * Rename zxspectrum.* files according to a new project.
-* Inside files find the "zxspectrum" word and replace it with name of your project.
+* Inside files find the "zxspectrum" word and replace it with the name of your project.
-* in *.qsf files at the end you will fin the list of project files.
+* in *.qsf files at the end you will find the list of project files.
 Remove files not related to your project.

-Initial set of files for new project is ready.
+The initial set of files for the new project is ready.
 Now you can open the project in Quartus 17.0 or higher.
 Assuming you are porting some existing core to MiSTer, the top module entity should be renamed to emu.
 See zxspectrum.sv and its input/output signals:
 ```Verilog
 module emu